obihughes/omega-planner/docs/components.md

   - Week separators only (labels on Mondays), ultra-subtle weekend shading.
   - Bar labels show when width allows; hover tooltips remain available.
   - Lighter visuals, more spacing per lane, minimal legend.

+Interactions
+- Clicking a project name now toggles a collapsed state that hides its tasks but keeps the label visible so you can click again to expand.
 - Interactions: Month navigation (prev/next).
 Read-only prototype.

 This document provides detailed information about the components used in the Daily Planner application.